 Pahrump Point trailhead location.

 One of the best things about this hike is the delightful hot spring pool we soaked our weary bodies in afterwards at Tecopa Hot Springs Resort.
 We met our friend Scott to camp there on a few unseasonably cold December days.
-This resort, just outside of Death Valley and near the Nevada/California border was unlike any other I have seen.
-It had been abandoned for 10 years before the current owner purchased it, and it still wears the characteristics of an old-time hot springs resort, with original buildings, nothing fancy here - very remote and bohemian, complete with a 40-foot labyrinth.
+This resort, just outside of Death Valley and near the Nevada/California border had been abandoned for 10 years before the current owner purchased it, and it still wears the characteristics of an old-time hot springs resort, with original buildings, nothing fancy here - very remote and bohemian, complete with a 40-foot labyrinth.
 With no cell service or internet, it was heaven for three days.
 One of its mission statements:

 "We see ourselves as stewards of sacred land and ambassadors of goodwill."